 We test our dehumidifiers in real world conditions and the specs and design are the basis for our dehumidifier ratings and reviews.
-If you have a larger dehumifiication problem using commercial or industrial dehumidifiers, additional and different criteria will apply.
+If you have a larger dehumidification problem using commercial or industrial dehumidifiers, additional and different criteria will apply.
 You might consider these Commercial Dehumidifiers for your home if you have a very large basement and it is unusually moist.

 An improperly sized dehumidifier can be helpless in preventing mold unless the humidity in the room is brought below the proper level.
 Many dealers only know it can remove moisture from the air, but have no idea how to recommend a proper size.
 If you buy too much capacity, you will be paying for more than you need; but if you buy too little, the dehumidifier will probably run all the time and possibly not reach a desired humidity level.

 We carry a wide variety of sizes ranging from mid-sized dehumidifiers like the Danby 50 pint low temp dehumidifier to whole basement dehumidifiers that can remove hundreds of pints like the Fral FDK54.
-Some units are for single rooms, others for a whole house like the WhiteWing Defender whole house dehumidifier can either be installed to dehumidify multiple rooms.
+Some units are for single rooms, others for a whole house like the WhiteWing Defender can be installed to dehumidify multiple rooms.

 The magic humidity level to achieve is 50% or less because mold cannot grow at humidity levels below 50%.
 Since going down to 40% can be a waste of electricity and electricity can be expensive, try for a humidity range of 45% to 50%.